Filed for bankruptcy, or thinking of filing, and asking yourself, "How long does a bankruptcy stay on my credit report?"

 Tips for life after bankruptcy

 Rebuild your credit with a secured credit card but be sure to be cautious when applying for new credit cards — after receiving a discharge, debtors often get offers for new credit cards.
-If you do opt to sign up for a credit card, look into a secured card as a way for you to slowly rebuild credit.
+If you do opt to sign up for a credit card, look into a secured card as a way for you to slowly rebuild and improve your credit.

 Budget, budget, budget.
 It’s one thing if you had to declare bankruptcy for an unforeseen emergency like medical bills or unexpected lay-offs — those things are beyond your control.
 If you got into debt due to reckless spending, consider having a hard talk with yourself about your spending habits so you can avoid filing for bankruptcy again in the future.